Indianapolis Colts vs. New England Patriots NFL Week 15 Odds, Plays and Insights for December 18, 2021

 Over/under insights

-- Indianapolis and its opponents have combined to put up more than 45.5 points in seven of 13 games this season.
+- Indianapolis and its opponents have combined to score more than 45.5 points in seven of 13 games this season.

-- New England's games have gone over 45.5 points in six of 13 chances this season.

-- The combined points per game average of the two teams, 55.4, is 9.9 points above Saturday's over/under.
+- The combined points per game average of the two teams, 55.4, is 9.9 points more than Saturday's over/under.

-- These two squads combine to allow 37.2 points per game, 8.3 fewer than this contest's over/under.
+- These two squads combine to surrender 37.2 points per game, 8.3 fewer than this contest's over/under.

-- The Colts and their opponents have scored an average of 47.1 points per game in 2021, 1.6 more than Saturday's total.
+- Colts games this season feature an average total of 47.1 points, a number 1.6 points higher than Saturday's over/under.

-- The 44.6 PPG average total in Patriots games this season is 0.9 points fewer than this game's over/under.
+- The 45.5 over/under in this game is 0.9 points above the 44.6 average total in Patriots games this season.

 Colts stats and trends

-- In Indianapolis' 13 games this year, it has eight wins against the spread.
+- Indianapolis has eight wins against the spread in 13 games this season.

-- So far this season, the Colts have been installed as favorites by a 2.5-point margin or more five times and are 3-2 ATS in those contests.
+- The Colts have been favored by 2.5 points or more five times this season and are 3-2 ATS in those games.

-- Indianapolis' games this year have hit the over on eight of 13 set point totals (61.5%).
+- Indianapolis' games this year have eclipsed the over/under eight times in 13 opportunities (61.5%).

 - Indianapolis is 8-5 against the spread and 7-6 overall this season when the team notches more than 15.4 points.

-- Indianapolis is 7-2 against the spread and 5-4 overall when the team churns out over 310.0 yards.
+- In games that Indianapolis amasses over 310.0 yards, the team is 7-2 against the spread and 5-4 overall.

-- The Colts have 16 giveaways this season, while the Patriots have 26 takeaways.
+- The Colts have turned the ball over 16 times this season, 10 fewer than the Patriots have forced (26).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Indianapolis' matchup with the Patriots.